Walter Richardson (swimmer)

-Walter Pierce Richardson (born April 1, 1943) is an American former competition swimmer and former world record-holder.
-Richardson competed in the 1964 Summer Olympics in Tokyo, Japan, where he swam the butterfly leg for the gold medal-winning U.S. team in the preliminary heats of the men's 4×100-meter medley relay.
+Walter "Wally" Pierce Richardson (born April 1, 1943) is an American former competition swimmer and former world record-holder specializing in the butterfly stroke, who competed in the preliminary heat swimming the breaststroke leg for the men's 4×100-meter medley relay at the 1964 Tokyo Olympics that set an Olympic record time of 4:05.1.
+Advancing to the next round, the finals team without Richardson won a gold medal in world record time.
 He did not receive a medal because only those swimmers who competed in the event final were medal-eligible under the 1964 Olympic rules.